Alfredredbird/tookie-osint/README.md

 # 🤝 partnership
 Want to partner with the Alfred project?
-Send me a Dm on Discord :D
+Feel free to reach out.

 Partners:
 - GHPM ~ Smoke-Wolf